 Treating Alzheimer’s Disease

 Alzheimer’s disease cannot be cured, but treatment can help reduce the severity of symptoms and slow down the progression of the disease.
-Often the success of treatment depends on starting treatment as soon as possible.
+Often, treatment success depends on starting treatment as soon as possible.
+Certain medications can help slow the progression of symptoms and preserve some brain function.
+Antidepressants or antipsychotic drugs may be used to help treat behavioral changes.

+A healthy diet and exercise can support both brain health and physical coordination.
+Lifestyle changes, such as keeping a routine and using memory aids, can make day-to-day activities more comfortable.
+Caregivers and medical aids may be necessary for more advanced cases.
 Eventually, people with Alzheimer’s require intensive care and help with daily activities.
 Living at home may not be an option.
-Long term care facilities and memory units may be necessary for patients and their families.
+Long-term care facilities and memory units may be necessary for patients and their families.

-Evaluating Disability for People with Alzheimer’s Disease
+How Are Long-Term Disability Claims for Alzheimer’s Disease Evaluated?

-The long term disability insurance claims adjuster reviewing the claim will evaluate medical records and physician statements to determine whether the claimant qualifies for LTD benefits.
+The long-term disability insurance claims adjuster reviewing the claim will evaluate medical records and physician statements to determine whether the claimant qualifies for LTD benefits.
 They are typically looking for impairments in one or more of the following categories:

 - Memory, especially short-term memory;